+So Matuszewski asserts that cinema offers a direct view of history, that watching historic footage is like being a direct witness of a historic moment as it unfolds.
 Though he admits that the cinematic image may be limited - by the size of the frame or the duration of the film - he argues that what we see on screen is "incontestable and of absolute truth."

-What might Matuszewski be missing about the "truth" of the cinematic image?
+What might Matuszewski be missing about the "truth" of cinematic images?
 Where might there be silences or subjectivities in the photographic record?
-Some possibilities follow:
+Some possibilities are listed below:

-Slide 13 - Context

-Like the picture of the "Dog in top hat" above, the usefulness of a photographic or cinematic image often relies on our ability to identify it.
+- Context Like the picture of the "Dog in top hat" above (Figure 3.1), the usefulness of a photographic or cinematic image often relies on our ability to identify it.
 Who created the image?
 When, where, and why?
 Who or what is depicted in the image?
-Without knowledge of this context, we cannot gather much historical information from a film or image.

-Slide 14 - Manipulated images

-In the 21st century, we are well aware of ways that images can be "photoshopped" or "deep-faked."
-In fact, Matuszewski addressed this possibility at the time.
-Though he admitted that photographs could be easily manipulated, he argued that a reel of film had too many frames that were too small for anybody to bother to manipulated all of them.
+Without knowledge of this context, we cannot gather much historical information from a film or image. - Manipulated images In the 21st century, we are well aware of ways that images can be "photoshopped" or "deep-faked."
+(In fact, Matuszewski addressed this possibility at the time.
+Though he admitted that photographs could be easily manipulated, he argued that a reel of film had too many frames that were too small for anybody to bother to - manipulate them.) - Framing A cinematographer decides what is or is not included in the camera's frame.

-Slide 15 - Framing/perspective

-A cinematographer decides what is or is not included in the camera's frame.
 Not only can important information be excluded from an image, but the framing of the image and the placement of the camera can be used to create misleading perspectives.
-For example, Harold Lloyd used rear-screen projection to give the illusion of hanging over a city street, while he was really only feet off the ground.
+For example, Harold Lloyd used rear-screen projection to give the illusion of hanging over a city street, while he was really only feet off the ground (Figure 3.2).

-Slide 16 - Editing
+Figure 3.2 - Frame from "Safety Last!"
+(Hal Roach Studios, 1923)

-Also obvious to us now, an editor can cut information out of a film or can put disparate parts together to create new effects.
-For example, magician Georges Méliès was already producing trick films and special effects by the time Matuszewski wrote his pamphlet.
+- Editing Also obvious to us now, an editor can cut information out of a film or can put disparate parts together to create new effects.
+Magician Georges Méliès was already producing trick films and special effects by the time Matuszewski wrote his pamphlet (Figure 3.3). - Interpretation Last, whatever the content of a film or photograph, different viewers may draw different conclusions about what they see.

-Slide 17 - Interpretation

-Last, whatever the content of a film or photograph, different viewers may draw different conclusions about what they see.